AxelBcr/Reinforcement-Learning-Navigating-Drone/README.md

 It uses a reinforcement learning approach combined with an interactive environment.
 The system is built to simulate commands for a Tello Edu drone, with features for re-training the model to adapt to new target positions.

+Nb : I highly recommend to turn off any translation tool to have a better reading experience !

 ## Table of Contents

 - [Features](#features)